"Understanding Robustness Lottery": A Geometric Visual Comparative Analysis of Neural Network Pruning Approaches

+These questions, which are critical for comparing and designing better pruning strategies, are articulated by domain experts.
+To help domain experts improve their understanding of model behavior and answer the above questions, we distill these questions into the following requirements to drive the design of the visualization system.
+The requirements of this work are based on a long-term regular interview (twice a month over 7 months) with four domain experts who are machine learning researchers and also the coauthors of this work . \major{Currently, our visualization system is designed for developers who have a machine learning background.}

-\item \textbf{R1 - Model Performance Comparison Overview}: model pruning experts often perform experiments on multiple architectures, different pruning methods, and various evaluation benchmarks.
-A succinct presentation of these results can guide domain experts to figure out the pros and cons of different pruning solutions and narrow down their analysis to the most interesting subset for a detailed examination.
+\textbf{R1 - Model Evaluation Overview}: Model pruning experts often perform experiments on multiple architectures, different pruning methods, and various data corruption evaluation benchmarks.
+A succinct presentation of these results can guide domain experts to figure out the pros and cons of different pruning solutions and architectures and narrow down their analysis to the most interesting subset for a detailed examination.